 This Olympic White Jazz Bass had seen some serious action over the years by evidence of the natural yellowing of the top coat and body wear throughout; with the exception of a short period in the early 60s, many of the guitars finished in this color share the same yellowing, which has become one of the signature looks of a vintage Fender custom color instrument.
 We absolutely love the way it contrasts the bound Rosewood fingerboard and tortoise pickguard!

-Interestingly enough, it weighs a tough more than the Black '73 but feels just as balanced.
+Interestingly enough, it weighs a touch more than the Black '73 but feels just as balanced.
 You'd swear they were the same weight, or possibly even figure this bass as the lighter of the two.
 Either way, it shares much of the resonant qualities, and offers a level of playability that makes these early 70s examples such great players.

 This Jazz Bass saw its share of changes, but at its core, it's maintained all of the vital elements that give us that character and tone we long for in a great vintage bass.
 The pickups were recently (2022) rewound by Lindy Fralin and sound fabulous!
 They're connected to a pair of original CTS potentiometers from early 1973, with just the tone pot having been replaced a few years prior to the rewind.
 At one point, an aftermarket bridge was installed and the original left far behind.
 Thankfully, the original mounting holes were unaffected, and a replacement bridge was reinstalled.